defenseunicorns/uds-core/src/authservice/README.md

 Together, they allow developers to protect their APIs and web apps without any application code required.

 See [IDAM.md](../../docs/IDAM.md) for guidance on using the [UDS Package](../pepr/operator/README.md) custom resource to generate Authservice chains.

-### Changes from the DoD Platform One Big Bang package

-This package differs from the [DoD Platform One Big Bang package](https://repo1.dso.mil/big-bang/product/packages/authservice) in a few key ways:

-* Leverages the [authservice-go](https://github.com/tetrateio/authservice-go) project which is the successor to the original [authservice](https://github.com/istio-ecosystem/authservice) project.